-(b) All orders for Headsets submitted by Customer are subject to acceptance by Heru.
+(b) All orders for Headsets submitted by the Customer are subject to acceptance by Heru.
 Acceptance of Headsets by Customer constitutes an agreement by Customer to be bound by these Terms, which constitutes the only binding Terms between the Parties, even if these Terms differ from or are in addition to those on any purchase order or other document sent to Heru by Customer.

-2. Loaned Product; Licensed Product.
+2. Purchased Product.

-Customer acknowledges and agrees that Customer’s compliance with all of the provisions of this Agreement shall be in addition to, and not in lieu of, Customer’s obligation to comply with all of the Applicable Third Party Contractual Terms.
-Notwithstanding the foregoing, in the event of any conflict between any Applicable Third Party Contractual Terms and any of the terms of this Agreement, the terms of this Agreement shall supersede and control.
-“Third Party” means any Person other than Heru, Customer or an affiliate of either Heru or Customer.
-“Person” means an individual, sole proprietorship, partnership, limited partnership, limited liability partnership, corporation, limited liability company, business trust, joint stock company, trust, incorporated association, joint venture or similar entity or organization, including a government or political subdivision, department, or agency of a government.
+(b) Customer shall be subject to and bound by the terms and conditions applicable to the use or operation of the Headset(s) and any incorporated software developed by or on behalf of the manufacturer of such Headset or any Third-Party Software incorporated in such Headset(s) (“Incorporated Third-Party Software”) (collectively, “Applicable Third-Party Contractual Terms”).
+The Applicable Third-Party Contractual Terms may be accessed at: Terms of Service | PICO Global (picoxr.com) or Magic Leap 1 Warranty Policies.
+The Customer acknowledges and agrees that the Customer’s compliance with all of the provisions of this Agreement shall be in addition to, and not in lieu of, the Customer’s obligation to comply with all of the Applicable Third-Party Contractual Terms.
+Notwithstanding the foregoing, in the event of any conflict between any Applicable Third-Party Contractual Terms and any of the terms of this Agreement, the terms of this Agreement shall supersede and control.
+“Third-Party” means any Person other than Heru, Customer, or an affiliate of Heru or Customer.
+“Person” means an individual, sole proprietorship, partnership, nonprofit organization, limited partnership, limited liability partnership, corporation, limited liability company, business trust, joint stock company, trust, incorporated association, joint venture, or similar entity or organization, including a government or political subdivision, department, or agency of a government.

 3. Product Support.